Code-Institute-Submissions/milestone-project-1-cv-website/README.md

     - In the personal bio.
     - At the end of the work history timeline.
     - At the beginning of the skills section with a call to download my CV.
-    - On the contact page I've used the more colloquial "Get in Touch" to encourage the latter.
+    - On the contact page I've used the more colloquial "Get in Touch" to make emailing me appear easy and welcoming.
     - In the footer I have "Connect with me" and links to other places to see my work.
-    - Also in the footer I've engaged differently with the user by asking them a question.
+    - Also in the footer I've engaged with the user by asking them a question.
 "Prefer a more traditional CV?"
-This is well-known sales technique to illicit a positive response which elicits other positive responses.
+This is a well-known sales technique that asks an easy question to illicit a positive response which in turn encourages more subconscious positive responses from the target audience.
 - I've kept the language in the main body of the site professional and to the point.

 # Features